 We’re in this together

-The Cancer Therapies Toolkit is the most extensive, in-depth resource on cancer I’ve ever given away for free.
+The Cancer Support Series (sign up to get it for free, above!) is the most extensive, in-depth resource on cancer I’ve ever given away for free.
 Please share it with someone who might benefit from this knowledge.
 Together we can help people all over the world find some relief.

-I hope the toolkit gives you the comfort, guidance and practical advice you need right now.
+I hope the toolkit and cancer support gives you the comfort, guidance and practical advice you need right now.
 And please remember that no matter what you’re facing, you are a strong, sensational, resilient, one-of-a-kind soul.
 Cancer can’t take that away from you.

 One last tip before I turn it over to you: Bless your treatment.
 Fill it with your love and light.
 Imagine it healing your body.
 Picturing it restoring your health.
 Imbue it with your positive energy.
 That’s some of the best medicine around.